-Remember: Although it is not an official requirements the candidate should have basic knowledge of Spanish.
-Other languages are not spoken that much in Spain and even English might not be understood by some Spanish people.
+Remember: Although it is not an official requirement the candidate should have a basic knowledge of Spanish.
+Other languages are not spoken much in Spain and even English might not be understood by some Spanish people.
 So in case of emergencies the Au Pair should know the language a bit.

-If the participant stays in Spain more than 3 months she/he should register at the local office.
+If the participant stays in Spain for more than 3 months, they should register at the local office.
 Which documents the Au Pair needs depend on the province of Spain the Host Family is living in.
 The Au Pair will have to go to the local registration office and request an EU registration certificate.
 For that matter the participant will need:

-.
-They need to apply for the visa at the Spanish embassy in their home country.
+Candidates from countries not belonging to the European Union need a visa for Spain.
+They need to apply for it at the Spanish embassy in their home country.
 The type of visa the participants need depends on their citizenship, because there is no official Au Pair program in Spain and therefore there is no specific visa.

-The Au Pair has to meet certain demands to apply for any type of the visa.
-First you should check if the candidate meets the following points:
+The Au Pair has to fulfill certain criteria to apply for any type of visa.
+First, you should check if the candidate meets the following points:

 Age: 18 - 30

 High school diploma that grants a higher education